DraftCall

 17 GP17 GP

-Jaxon Smith-Njigba vs Michael Pittman: Who Should You Start?
+Jaxon Smith-Njigba vs Michael Pittman: The Full Breakdown

 There is a real production gap between these two wide receivers.
-Jaxon Smith-Njigba (Seattle Seahawks) averaged 17.7 PPG over 17 games in 2025, outscoring Michael Pittman (Pittsburgh Steelers, 9.6 PPG) by 8.1 points per week.
+Jaxon Smith-Njigba (Seattle Seahawks) averaged 17.7 PPG over 17 games in 2025, outscoring Michael Pittman (Indianapolis Colts, 9.6 PPG) by 8.1 points per week.
 That separation would need a significant matchup swing to overcome.

 That 8.1-point weekly advantage for Jaxon Smith-Njigba is meaningful but not automatic.
 Fantasy football is a week-to-week sport, and the answer to "who should I start" often changes based on opponent, recent form, and game environment.
 Season averages set the baseline; weekly context makes the call.